open-edge-insights/ts-grafana/README.md

 # PROCEDURE TO RUN GRAFANA #

 1. Open [docker-compose.yml](/build/docker-compose.yml) and uncomment ia_grafana.
-2. Check ia_influxdbconnector, ia_data_analytics, ia_telegraph are running for time-series data.
+2. Check ia_influxdbconnector, ia_kapacitor, ia_telegraph are running for time-series data.
 3. Check [publisher](/tools/mqtt-temp-sensor/publisher.sh) is running.
 4. Use "docker-compose build" to build image.
 5. Use "docker-compose up" to run the service.